 - In a separate bowl, combine butter and sugar until light and fluffy.
 Add eggs, vanilla extract and lemon extract, and beat until combined.
 Add milk and flour mixture alternately, mixing after each addition, until combined.

-- Wrap dough in plastic wrap and chill at least 30 minutes, preferably overnight.
+- Divide dough into 2 disks, wrap in plastic wrap and chill at least 30 minutes, preferably overnight.

 - To bake, preheat oven to 350°F.

-- Roll dough out on a well floured board or counter.
+- Roll one half of dough out on a well floured board or counter.
 For crisp cookies, roll to about ⅛ inch and for softer cookies, roll to about ¼ inch.
 Cut desired shapes with floured cookie cutter.
 Transfer to cookie sheet, leaving at least one inch between cookies.